rubensworks/jbr.js/packages/experiment-ldbc-snb-decentralized/README.md

 * `queryRunnerReplication`: Number of replication runs for [`sparql-benchmark-runner`](https://github.com/comunica/sparql-benchmark-runner.js).
 * `queryRunnerWarmupRounds`: Number of warmup runs for [`sparql-benchmark-runner`](https://github.com/comunica/sparql-benchmark-runner.js).
 * `queryRunnerRecordTimestamps`: Flag to indicate if result arrival timestamps must be recorded [`sparql-benchmark-runner`](https://github.com/comunica/sparql-benchmark-runner.js).
+* `queryRunnerUpQuery`: Query that is sent to the SPARQL endpoint to check if it is up.
+* `queryRunnerUrlParamsInit`: A JSON record of string mappings containing URL parameters that will be passed to the SPARQL endpoint during initialization to check if the endpoint is up.
+* `queryRunnerUrlParamsRun`: A JSON record of string mappings containing URL parameters that will be passed to the SPARQL endpoint during query executions.

 ## License